Remi-Coulom/joedb/README.md

 Object Model can hide SQL from the C++ code, and improve type safety, but it can result in sub-optimal performance, and adds to complexity.

-Joedb aims to offer an alternative to using SQL from C++, by providing a direct low-level access to data.
+In many applications, the immense complexity of a SQL database is not at all necessary.
+Joedb is a minimalist low-level alternative that offers the possibility to:

+ - incrementally add data to a file in a crash-safe way,
+ - synchronize data access between multiple processes, on the same machine or over a network connection,
+ - check field names and types at compile time.

 As shown in the diagram below, joedb compiles the database schema into C++ code.
 Applications using this code can then manipulate data like a C++ container.

 ![Diagram](doc/source/images/joedb.svg)